Ami Klin

-Ami Klin is an American psychologist who studies autism.
-He is the first chief of autism and related disorders at the Marcus Autism Center, a wholly owned subsidiary of Children’s Healthcare of Atlanta.
-Klin will also be a Georgia Research Alliance Eminent Scholar at Emory University and director of the Division of Autism and Related Developmental Disabilities in the Department of Pediatrics at the Emory University School of Medicine.
+Ami Klin is a clinical psychologist who researches autism.
+He is the first director of the Marcus Autism Center, a subsidiary of Children’s Healthcare of Atlanta.
+Klin is also a Georgia Research Alliance Eminent Scholar at Emory University School of Medicine and the director of the university's Division of Autism and Related Developmental Disabilities in its Department of Pediatrics.

 Background and education

+Klin was born in Brazil to parents who were survivors of the Holocaust.